© Lukasz Szwaj/Shutterstock

 If you stay close to a FGC railway station, the communication with Catalunya Square is excellent, otherwise taking a taxi is the better choice to get there.
 Prices in this district are usually higher.

-Check hotels in Sarrià-Sant Gervasi
+Click to see Hotels in Sarrià-Sant Gervasi

 Accommodation in Barcelona